trieb-work/strapi-provider-cloudflare-r2/README.md

 ### Security Middleware Configuration

 Due to the default settings in the Strapi Security Middleware you will need to modify the `contentSecurityPolicy` settings to properly see thumbnail previews in the Media Library.
-You should replace `strapi::security` string with the object bellow instead as explained in the [middleware configuration](https://docs.strapi.io/developer-docs/latest/setup-deployment-guides/configurations/required/middlewares.html#loading-order) documentation.
+You should replace `strapi::security` string with the object bellow **instead as explained in the [middleware configuration](https://docs.strapi.io/developer-docs/latest/setup-deployment-guides/configurations/required/middlewares.html#loading-order) documentation**.

 `./config/middlewares.js`